padas-lab-de/simiir-2/README.md

 SimIIR 2.0 extends the Python-based SimIIR framework for simulating interactive information retrieval (IIR) that was originally released by Leif Azzopardi and David Maxwell [https://github.com/leifos/simiir].

-SimIIR 2.0 supports Python3 and includes several datasets and simulation algorithms for querying and other interactions.
+SimIIR 2.0 supports Python3 and includes several datasets and additional simulation algorithms for querying and other user interactions.

 ## Installation